 This is why we use Nextiva on WPBeginner and believe it’s the best cloud phone system in the market.

 If you want an alternative to Nextiva, RingCentral is another excellent option.
 It has similar features and comes as a close second in our list.

 We hope this article helped you learn about the best cloud phone systems for remote teams.
-You might also like our comparison of the best email marketing services and best push notification software to connect with your customers after they leave your website.
+You might also like our comparison of the best live chat software and best push notification software to connect with your customers after they leave your website.